tainacan/tainacan-wiki/dev/phpdoc/classes/Tainacan/Exporter/Exporter.md

 Add and remove transient data using add_transient() and delete_transient() methods

-Transitens can be strings, numbers or arrays.
+Transients can be strings, numbers or arrays.
 Avoid storing objects.